pink-junkjard/hyperfiddle/README.md

 Consider: What if reactive queries could be maintained in the CDN edge server?
 What if there was a proper Datomic peer in your iphone, or your home router?

 Here is a /r/clojure thread which braindumps the type of things you need to think about if you want to implement a reactive I/O runtime. <https://www.reddit.com/r/Clojure/comments/6rncgw/arachneframeworkfactui/>

+That said, this is all research, the tradeoffs are not clear (to me at least), and Hypercrud's Datomic implementation is ready right now.

 ### Datomic I/O runtime impl - data server piece